anonymousfse26/orbis/README.md

 $ unzip orbis_experiments.zip
 ```

-You can access the testcase directories for 6 programs: xorriso, sqlite, gcal, find, csplit, and ls.
+You can access the test-case directories for 6 programs: xorriso, sqlite, gcal, find, csplit, and ls.

+Also, in each test directory, you will see the following files:
++ iteration-* : Iterations that used different option arguments and seed files.
+++ info : Log file that expresses the KLEE command for the iteration.
+++ test*.ktest : Generated test-cases for the target program.
+You can use the klee-replay to try each test-case.
++ coverage : Log file of elapsed time, accumulated coverage, coverage of each iteration, and used option arguments.